Animate

 Stroke Only Drawing Tools

-Exercise 1 - Drawing with the Pencil Tool - Click the three dots (Edit Toolbar) and click on the Pencil Tool at the right and drag it onto the Toolbar.
 If the Properties panel isn't open, select Window>Properties.
 To select a color, click the rectangle to the left of the word "Stroke" to bring up the palette.
 You can select a color by clicking with the eyedropper or by entering a hexadecimal value for the color.
+Instead of entering a hexadecimal value, you can click the colored circle at the top right of the panel.
+This will allow you to specify the color using a color picker, or by specifying the color with RGB or HSB (Hue, Saturation, and Brightness).
 You can set other properties such as stroke width or style.
 The stroke width does not have to be uniform.
 Draw a stroke.
 Ctrl A will select everything on the stage and then you can hit the delete

 key to delete everything.

 Now we will set some other stroke properties.
-Use the Select Tool (top tool on the left) to select a line.
+Use the Selection Tool (top tool on the left) to select a line.

-- Cap - sets the way a solid or hairline stroke ends - to see this, set the stroke size to be large, say 15 and select one of the three cap icons
+- Cap - sets the way a solid or hairline stroke ends - to see this, set the stroke size to be large, say 15 and select one of the three cap icons at the left in the Properties panel.

 and a dotted pattern appear over it, both indicating it has been selected.
 You can now change, for example, the color of the stroke in the Properties panel.